durotimitech/tammy-finance/SECURITY_AUDIT_REPORT.md

       // Validate: must be positive integer between 1 and 1000 if (isNaN(parsedLimit) || parsedLimit < 1) {
         return NextResponse.json(
-          { error: 'Invalid limit parameter.
-Must be a positive integer.' }, { status: 400 },
+          { error: "Invalid limit parameter.
+Must be a positive integer." }, { status: 400 },
         );
       }